Neil Draisin, OD

 Jennifer Zolman, OD

-Dr. Jennifer Smith Zolman grew up in Eastern Ohio and attended college at The Ohio State University, completing her Bachelor of Science in Human Nutrition degree, and obtained her Doctorate of Optometry at Nova Southeastern College of Optometry in 2006.
-She is a fellow of the College of Optometrists in Vision Development.
-She is the owner and CEO of the Draisin Vision Group in Charleston, SC.
+Dr. Jennifer Zolman grew up in Eastern Ohio and attended college at The Ohio State University, completing her Bachelor of Science in Human Nutrition degree, and obtained her Doctorate of Optometry at Nova Southeastern College of Optometry in 2006.
+She is a fellow of the College of

 zolman